csmit353/Cello-Tuner-Metronome/README.md

 ### v0.5

 **I was always curious how the "game" section of MakeCode worked.
 Using loops and game logic, this lesson taught me how to get a sprite to travel across the led screen of the micro bit.
-It also gave an introduction to the music programming which I focused on for my midterm and final project.
+It also gave an introduction to the music programming which I focused on for my midterm and final project.**
 * JS file: [Loops Demo](https://github.com/csmit353/Loops-Demos.git*)

+### v0.6

+### v0.7
+**This lesson ontroduced me to animating the leds on mirco bit.
+It displays a face switching from happy to neutral until you press either button A or B. Once it reads the users input, it displays random led pictures.
+This assignmnet was a tough one for me, so I will be coming back to this quite a bit.
+* JS file: [Animation](

 # Cello-Tuner-Metronome